 Additionally, most of the 24 retail water providers in San Diego County are currently serving fluoridated water.
 Our neighbors in the City of San Diego, City of Carlsbad, Vallecitos Water District, and Rincon del Diablo Municipal Water District service areas all receive fluoridated water.
 Establishing regional consistency allows OMWD to provide water treated at its David C. McCollom Water Treatment Plant to these municipalities, thus allowing OMWD to operate its treatment plant at full capacity to the benefit of its customers.

 In October 2012, the California Department of Public Health notified OMWD that its exemption from fluoridation requirements had been removed.

 What if I do not want

 to drink fluoridated water?

 Customers that are concerned about fluoride in their drinking water may consider the installation of a home water filter using reverse osmosis or distillation technology.
-The California Department of Public Health has certified certain reverse osmosis home treatment devices and distillation units for the reduction of fluoride.

 Customers may also choose to drink bottled water that has been treated through reverse osmosis or distillation.
 Not all brands of bottled water are treated through these processes and many may contain fluoride.
 Customers are advised to call the consumer information number on the bottle’s label to determine the level of fluoride.